The Rocky Mountain Ham Radio DMR Network – An Introduction

 The Roam Feature

 Many DMR radios that are Tier II and Tier III compatible support roaming.
 A properly programmed roam list will allow your radio to automatically select the best repeater for you to use.
 This will be the repeater with the highest Received Signal Strength Indicator (RSSI).
 If the RSSI drops below the level set within the receiver, the radio runs through the list of channels looking for a repeater that meets or exceeds the RSSI level.
-All Rocky Mountain Ham Radio Network repeaters send out a ping every 60 seconds, which the radio can listen for to determine if that site has met the RSSI level requirement.
+All Rocky Mountain Ham Radio Network repeaters send out a ping every 60 seconds, which the radio listens for to determine if that site has met the RSSI level requirement.
 This makes using the system extremely easy.
 Your radio automatically picks the repeater with the best signal without you having to do anything.

 Radio Etiquette